alospeaks/cisco-dc-automation/LabGuide/section-5-1-nxos-cli.md

 #Off Box Programmming
-There is different ways that you can modify the attributes of the MO (See picture below).
+There is different ways that you can modify the attributes of the managed objects (MO).
+See picture below.
 In this section will be using NXAPI-CLI based and NXAPI-REST based to manipulate these objects.
+Both methods are modifying the underlaying MOs.
+NXAPI-CLI is sending CLI commands over HTTP to the switch.
+The webserver in the switch strips off the http and sends the command to the CLI API which then modifies the MO.
+NXAPI-REST directly modifying the MO.

 ![ob-1](/images/ob-1.png)